Bei Cun: Early years

-Kang Hong experienced the Cultural Revolution as a child first exposed to human evil, a theme that will return in his novels.
+Kang Hong was born in Changting County, Fujian.
+He experienced the Cultural Revolution as a child first exposed to human evil, a theme that will return in his novels.
 He studied at Xiamen University from 1981 to 1985.
-He was a brilliant student and after graduation was hired as editor of the journal Fujian Literarure, where he started publishing under the pen name of Bei Cun.
+He was a brilliant student and after graduation was hired as editor of the journal Fujian Literature, where he started publishing under the pen name of Bei Cun.

-He was immediately noticed as a writer critical of authority when he published, in the first issue of Fujian Literarure he edited in 1986, the short story Black Horses (黑马群).
+He was immediately noticed as a writer critical of authority when he published, in the first issue of Fujian Literature he edited in 1986, the short story Black Horses (黑马群).
 When a storm hits, all horses in a group follow their leader, the Old Black Horse, not realizing that it is as clueless as they are about how to save the herd.
 In the end, it brings them to the edge of a cliff.

 Avant-garde author

 Most Chinese critics divide Bei Cun's writing career in two separate stages, as an avant-garde author before the conversion to Christianity in 1992, and as a Christian novelist after that date.
 Leung Laifong wrote that the writer's "career falls into two parts, with 1992 as the demarcation line."
 This interpretation, however, was contested in 2018 by Chinese scholars Zhang Yunyan and Wang Huiping.
 They analyzed Bei Cun's pre-1992 writings and argued that, perhaps unbeknownst to the author himself, religious themes and questions were always implicitly present there.

 Bei Cun was part of the generation of writers who, after the Cultural Revolution, experimented with new languages, including fastidious descriptions of objects and landscapes, and deliberate repetitions.
 Some critics even considered him "the only [real] avant-garde writer" of the 1980s.

 Most of his early novels are detective stories starting with a homicide, but the plot and the denouement are not conventional.
 Discovering who the murderer was is less important than exploring the feelings of the characters and introducing powerful metaphors.
 In what was hailed as Bei Cun's best pre-1992 novel, Guozao zhe shuo (聒噪者说) ("Uproar" or "The Noisy"), published in 1991, a deaf-mute principal of a school regains the ability to speak when the words "God said, let there be light and there was light" are written by a noisy, pompous professor, who also writes, "I said, let there be God and there was God."
 The principal then dies in a fire started by an arsonist and the professor commits suicide.
 The real theme of the novel, it has been argued, is not murder, but the ambiguity and power of the language.